Notes for Authors

 All articles should have an Abstract, Introduction, main section(s), Conclusion, and References.
 The e-mail address(es) of the author(s) should be given on the cover page and under the title of the article before the Abstract.
 The cover page should be added after the referee processes are completed.

-The journal publishes scholarly articles in Turkish and English classified as Research, Theoretical and Review articles.
+The Journal publishes scholarly articles in Turkish and English classified as Research, Theoretical and Review articles.
 When determining the type of article, the authors are expected to pay attention to the following distinction: Research articles are mostly empirical articles that systematically apply a certain scientific method by addressing a clearly stated problematic and present new and original findings.
 Theoretical articles are drawn from a conceptual model or framework, have a theoretical grounding and/or present different theoretical approaches.
 Review articles, on the other hand, are articles that analyze existing research on primary sources, usually in the form of a critical evaluation of studies on a particular topic.
-Manuscripts should be between 6,000 and 11,000 words including references.
+Manuscripts should be between 6,000 and 10,000 words including references.

 Considering the important role of language in the transmission of thoughts, authors are expected to proofread their manuscripts in terms of grammar before submission.

-The other issue we are concerned about is the use of artificial intelligence (AI) tools, which are becoming more and more prevalent in our lives.
+The other issue we are concerned about is the use of artificial intelligence (AI) tools, which are becoming increasingly prevalent in our lives.
 It is important to note that these tools could be used at certain stages of the research process in a way that does not substitute the original contribution of the researcher.
 The researcher is primarily responsible for ensuring that this use is free from factual errors, fabricated sources and the production of biased/false information, and thus potential ethical violations.
 It is considered plagiarism if all or a certain part of the articles are generated by AI tools.
 Some plagiarism detection programs may also indicate the possibility that the text was AI-generated.
 In such a dubious case, in accordance with the Journal's policy, the articles are returned to the authors.
 Translation of an entire text into English with AI is also considered in this regard by the Journal.
 If tools that provide English language control are used, these should be indicated.
-The information about when and in which part or stage of the study this tool is used, and its version should be provided.
+Information about when and in which part or stage of the study this tool is used, and its version should be provided.
 The use of texts and images produced by AI tools also carries ethical risks.
 Data source, permission to use, intellectual property rights, data confidentiality, data reliability and data bias are important topics that authors should pay attention to in this context.

 Guidelines for Writing